How to Make 3D Chocolate Twigs using Ice Water

 You can easily make a couple twigs at a time.
 However, you can do one at a time if your aim is to create a twig masterpiece.

-Dry & Set Twigs
+Step 4: Dry and Set Your Chocolate Twigs

 With open fingers in a scooping motion, gently lift the set twig (or twigs) out of the water.
 Then place on the tray lined with paper towels.
 Gentle turn them over to allow the water to come off.
 You want all the water off.
 You can dab with a cotton swab if needed.